vodolaz095/telegramnotify/README.md

 Code was tested on Fedora 31 or Centos 8 linux.
 You can get [precompiled binaries here](https://github.com/vodolaz095/telegramnotify/releases/).
 Put them into `/usr/bin/telegramnotify` or in `~/bin/telegramnotify` or anywhere in $PATH.
+If you want to build code from sources, see below.

 Setup
 ==============================